A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints

-with the {\MPEC} Lagrange multipliers $\mu \in \R^{n_c}$, $\nu \in \R^{m}$ and $\xi \in \R^{m}$. { By applying the KKT conditions to the TNLP~\eqref{eq:tnlp}, we obtain W-stationarity concept, and applying them to the RNLP yields S-stationary~\cite{Scheel2000}.
+{ By applying the KKT conditions to the TNLP~\eqref{eq:tnlp}, we obtain W-stationarity concept, and applying them to the RNLP yields S-stationary~\cite{Scheel2000}.
 Further restrictions on the multipliers $ \nu^*_i, \xi^*_i, \ i \in \I_{00}(x^*)$, lead to M-, C-, and A-stationarity, which are not directly related to the KKT conditions of an auxiliary NLPs, see e.g. ~\cite{Kim2020,Outrata1999,Scheel2000}.
 These concepts are summarized in the next definition. }

 \begin{mydefinition}[Stationarity concepts for {\MPECs}] For a feasible point $x^* \in \Omega$, we distinguish the following stationarity concepts. \begin{itemize} \item Weak stationarity (W-stationarity) \cite{Scheel2000}: A point $x^*$ is called W-stationary if the corresponding {TNLP$(x^*)$}~\eqref{eq:tnlp} admits the satisfaction of the KKT conditions, i.e., there exist Lagrange multipliers $\mu^*,\nu^*$ and $\xi^*$ such that: